RichardDooling/Entertainment_Law/Idea_Protection/Idea_Protection.md

 § 106.
-Section 106 also provides a copyright owner with the exclusive rights  to authorize such reproduction, distribution, display, and preparation. *Id.* Montz alleges that "by producing and broadcasting" *Ghost Hunters,* "[t]he Defendants breached their implied agreement not to disclose, divulge or exploit the Plaintiffs' ideas and concepts without the[ir] express consent."
-In other words, Montz asserts that Pilgrim produced and broadcast a television program derived from Montz's screenplays, video, and other materials *without authorization.* These rights are equivalent to the rights of copyright owners under section 106—namely, the exclusive rights to authorize reproduction, distribution, and display of original works, and to authorize preparation of derivative works.
+Section 106 also provides a copyright owner with the exclusive rights  to authorize such reproduction, distribution, display, and preparation. *Id.* Montz alleges that "by producing and broadcasting" *Ghost Hunters,* "the Defendants breached their implied agreement not to disclose, divulge or exploit the Plaintiffs' ideas and concepts without their express consent."
+In other words, Montz asserts that Pilgrim produced and broadcast a television program derived from Montz's screenplays, video, and other materials *without authorization.* These rights are equivalent to the rights of copyright owners under section 106---namely, the exclusive rights to authorize reproduction, distribution, and display of original works, and to authorize preparation of derivative works.